onflow/flow/docs/content/unity-sdk/samples/flow-words-tutorial.md

 Each of these results are a simple cast of the Result.Value to a CadenceNumber, which we then parse to an unsigned integer.
 The final statistic follows the same idea, but uses some LINQ trickery to process all of the elements of a CadenceArray in a single line.

 Finally, we call the onSuccess callback, passing in all of our parsed results.
+You may also remove the final `yield return null` statement at this point, if you wish.

 Once complete, your function should look as follows;

 ![Completed LoadHighScoresFromChain Code](../media/6d1ca6e13da7d1c65496fd803a3c5f78.png)